Jerry Merrick

-Jerry Merrick was an American singer-songwriter.
+Jerry Merrick was an American folk singer-songwriter.
 His songs have been recorded by Richie Havens, B.J.
 Thomas, Jerry Jeff Walker, and Susan Tedeschi.

 Merrick is best known for writing "Follow," which appeared on the 1967 Richie Havens LP Mixed Bag (MCA Verve/Folkways), which Rolling Stone called a "Sixties folk epic."
 Havens also performed the song in concert appearances at the Newport Folk Festival and Carnegie Hall.
 It has since appeared on the soundtracks of several films.